angiebunk1/PWA-text-editor/README.md

 This is a Progressive Web Application text editor.
 The user can record messages to retrieve later, as well as work with the application offline.

-Currently, no all desired functions of this application are working.
-It is failing to reload notes upon reboot of the page.
-It is failing to load the icons.
-However, it receives notes and it is installable.

 The deployed application can be found here: https://secret-spire-05942.herokuapp.com/

 ## Usage